 Students studying at Braintree Sixth Form choose from a wide range of subjects and courses.
 Our aim is to offer an academic curriculum which students can personalise to their own interests, strengths and aspirations.
 Most students will study three courses, with a number taking four, as the core of their curriculum.
 A Levels and Level 3 vocational courses are offered, and students are able to combine the two in their programmes of study.

 Advanced (A) Level qualifications

-In addition to their A level studies all students will follow a programme of Enrichment which takes place on a Wednesday afternoon and includes opportunities for a range of extra curricular activities and sports.
-Students also follow a programme of activities designed to develop competencies in organisation, team working and communication skills.
+In addition to their A level studies all students will follow a programme of enrichment which takes place weekly on a Wednesday afternoon and includes opportunities for a wide range of extracurricular activities including volunteering and sports.

 Students have the opportunity to complete the Extended Project Qualification alongside their studies.
 Regarded as equivalent to half an A level, this independent project focuses on research and planning skills, and leads to the production of an artefact or substantial essay, accompanied by a reflective logbook.

 Each student has a personal tutor with whom they will meet regularly on a one to one basis for support and guidance.
 In addition, a programme of personal development runs throughout the sixth form, focusing on aspects of careers preparation, the development of entrepreneurial skills and important skills for learning and the workplace.